Broomfield Park, Palmers Green: Facilities

-The park has tennis and netball courts, a conservatory, a bandstand (where music events are occasionally held) a children's playground and a garden of remembrance.
-Two former bowling greens have been re-purposed, one for a community. orchard and the other as an events space.
+The park has tennis, basketball and netball courts, a conservatory, a bandstand (where music events are occasionally held) a children's playground and a garden of remembrance.
+Two former bowling greens have been re-purposed, one for a community orchard and the other as an events space.
 An active group of volunteers, 'Friends of Broomfield Park', have in collaboration with Enfield Council, revived the conservatory, herbaceous borders, lakes and parkland.
 Volunteers are planting new trees and hedgerows.

 Arthur Mee described it as "one of the most charming and varied in all the London area".
 The park has a variety of wildlife habitats, including the lakes, some small woods and magnificent oak trees.
 Aquatic plants include rigid hornwort, which is rare in London.
 There are also breeding birds such as Canada geese, mallard, tufted duck, coot and moorhen.

 There used to be a running track at the North East of the park.
 There is a community run cafe staffed by volunteers.

 Access

-The park is bounded by Alderman's Hill, Powys Lane, Broomfield Lane and Broomfield Avenue, and there is access from all sides.
+The park is bounded by Aldermans Hill, Powys Lane, Broomfield Lane and Broomfield Avenue, and there is access from all sides.